rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 <p style="text-align: center"><b>Toxicity detection, Wikipedia toxic comments</b></p>
 <img src="pred_tox.png" style="display: block; margin-left: auto; margin-right: auto; width: 90%; height: 90%"/>

-Good job! :clap::clap: The first model correctly classified the polarity of all movie reviews, even in the presence of sarcasm (look at the last review).

-On the other hand, the second model detected correctly the presence of toxicity in Wikipedia comments or its absence (last comment).
-It also determined the right types of toxicity, like obscene, toxic and insult for the first and the third comments, or threat for the second one (yes, that's a Liam Neeson quote...I couldn't resist! :laughing:).
+Good job! :clap::clap: The first model correctly classified the polarity of all movie reviews, while the second model detected the presence of toxicity in the provided comments.
+Notably, it also determined the right type of toxicity, like obscene, toxic and insult for the first and the third comments, or threat for the second one (yes, that's a Liam Neeson quote...I couldn't resist! :laughing:).
 <hr>
 You can find the full code and results on GitHub at this <a href="https://github.com/rcantini/BERT_text_classification" target="_blank">link</a>.